There are many ways to invest $10,000. What would you do with it?

 There’s a lot you could do with it to help it have a big impact on your financial life.

 Sure, it’d be easy to find something fun to do with that money.
 Go on a vacation.
 Buy a nicer car.
-But I’d like to encourage you to invest more money into your future–even if it’s $1,000 or $500 or up to $10,000.
+But I’d like to encourage you to invest more money into your future.

 Now is the time to make your short and long-term goals more financially secure.

-Here are a few of our top investment ideas you can do with $10,000.
+Here are a few of our top investment ideas you can consider when investing $10,000.